ogatensor/qimendunjia/book/earth/SCENARIO_DESIGN.md

 Note that while it would be advisable to have backup food supplies in alternate locations or to store the food within fire-resistant material, for this exercise, consider how guards could control and protect the food rather than directly address the fire threat.

 https://learning.oreilly.com/library/view/cyberjutsu/9781098128920/c02.xhtml#h1-500549c02-0006

+The section titled "CASTLE THEORY THOUGHT EXERCISE" in the document is a strategic exercise designed to stimulate thinking about security and protection measures in a hypothetical scenario.
+In this scenario, you are the ruler of a medieval castle under threat from a ninja planning to sabotage your food supply stored in the dungeon.
+The exercise challenges you to think about various security measures without directly addressing the threat of fire but focusing on preventing the sabotage through human and architectural interventions.

+Key points to consider in the exercise include:

+1. **Guard Measures**: Implementing strategies for guards to protect the food, such as increased patrols or specialized training to detect and respond to intrusions.
+2. **Staffing Changes**: Adjusting how staff interact with the food supplies to minimize risk, possibly by restricting access or enhancing supervision.
+3. **Architectural Modifications**: Making changes to the dungeon's design to eliminate blind spots and secure ingress/egress points to make it harder for an intruder to access the food unnoticed.

+This thought exercise is a method to explore complex security solutions creatively, drawing parallels to modern security challenges in a more engaging and relatable way.